OmKakatkar/doge-translator/README.md

-# doge-translator
+# Doge Wizard
-Doge Translation app made with Doge Api and Vanilla JS
+Doge Wizard is a Doge Translation app made with Doge Api and Vanilla JS